Kaike2003/kaikebartolomeu-val-ts/README.md

-# TS-Validator Documentation
+# @kaikebartolomeu/val-ts Documentation

 > 📚 Available languages: [English](README.md) | [Português](README.pt.md)

 ## Introduction

-**TS-Validator** is a lightweight TypeScript library that enables automatic validation of class properties.
+**@kaikebartolomeu/val-ts** is a lightweight TypeScript library that enables automatic validation of class properties.
 Using decorators, it ensures that assigned values follow predefined formats, such as emails, IBANs, passports, identity documents, and phone numbers.
 Additionally, the `validate` function checks whether all properties of an instance are valid before use.

 All decorators now support custom error messages, allowing for more user-friendly validation feedback.